dotnet/winforms/docs/designer/designer-selection.md

 Following InfoBar will show up when out-of-process designer is used for .NET Framework projects:

-![InfoBar shown when out-of-process designer is used for .NET Framework projects](../images/netfx-oop-designer-infobar.png)
+![InfoBar shown when out-of-process designer is used for .NET Framework projects](../images/netfx-oop-designer-infobar.png) Since the out-of-process designer for .NET Framework projects, cannot handle all third-party controls because the extensibility model has changed by moving out of process, there is a possibility of data loss on using this feature.
+Hence, we recommend that you create a backup of your project beforehand.
 ## :warning: Warning
 Since the out-of-process designer for .NET Framework projects, cannot handle all third-party controls, there is a possibility of data loss on using this feature.
 Hence we recommend that you create a backup of your project beforehand.
 Also, there is a difference in the way CodeDom parsing is handled between in-process and out-of-process designers.
 The out-of-process designer will likely make significant updates to the code behind file which might make it incompatible with in-process designer.
 This issue will be addressed in an upcoming release.